mosheragomaa/FarasaSegmenter/README.md

 ---------

 QCRI FARASA.
 Latest release
-You may check-out the latest version from the githup repository: https://github.com/Qatar-Computing-Research-Institute/Farasa
+You may check-out the latest version from the github repository: https://github.com/Qatar-Computing-Research-Institute/Farasa
 <!-- Data directory is not included.
 Download the data from http://alt.qcri.org/tools/farasaData.tgz
 -->